top of page

 VISUALIZATION TRAINING MEGA GUIDE

 This will be a very long post.
-If the idea of overcoming aphantasia or increasing your mind's eye interests you at all, I'm confident it will be worth the read.
+If the idea of overcoming aphantasia through visualization training to develop your mind's eye interests you at all, I'm confident it will be worth the read.

 **Disclaimers**